 Adelaide loves sport, and if it is possible it would be great to go to a game of cricket at the Adelaide Oval either early Dec (5 day Test) or Australia Day weekend late Jan (one Day games).
 Otherwise to be able to see an AFL match in winter which would also be a good experience.

 Tarndanya is also a must do.
 It has one of the best displays of Aboriginal art in Australia.
 The museum is found on Grenfell Street neat the botanic gardens.

 History fans will appreciate the South Australian Museum as they admire the displays during the week or on the weekend.
 Tourists can easily travel to the large state building as it is located in the heart of the city.
 There are a combination of free and entry fee exhibitions for the public to admire depending on their interests as well as their budget.

 If you want a sweet treat, Haigh’s Chocolates is the perfect place to sample and purchase whatever you wish.
 There are a wide variety of quality chocolates for you to choose from if you are keen to do so.
 Staff will provide you wish information and allow you to sample the rich, creamy treats before purchasing them.

-China Town is a great place to travel to, particularly for people who want to experience to colour and excitement for themselves.
+Chinatown is a great place to go particularly for people who want to experience some great food.
 The shops, friendly faces, colourful displays and bustling atmosphere make the city based attraction well worth visiting.

 Adelaide Central Market is one of the largest fresh produce markets in the southern hemisphere.
 Great food and restaurants in this area and a couple food courts for the budget traveller.
 It’s been going for 150 years and is the oldest food market in its original location, in Australia.

 What do you like best about your city?